User Enrollment Options

 With the invitation method, you can also limit the number of devices a user can enroll.
 In most situations, open enrollment is acceptable, but there are a few things to consider:

-- If you are rolling out a MAM environment, you can easily limit enrollment through Active Directory group membership.
+- For MAM enrollment, you can easily limit open enrollment through Active Directory group membership.

-- With an MDM environment, the only way to limit enrollment is to limit the number of devices that can enroll based on Active Directory group membership.
-If you only allow corporate devices in your environment, this shouldn’t be an issue.
-You may want to consider this method, however, in a BYOD workplace where you want to limit the number of devices in your environment.
+- For MDM enrollment, you can limit the number of devices that can enroll based on Active Directory group membership.
+If you only allow corporate devices in your environment, that limitation typically isn’t an issue.
+You might want to consider this method, however, in a BYOD workplace if you want to limit the number of devices in your environment.

 Selective invitation is typically performed less often because it requires a bit more work than open enrollment.
-In order for users to enroll their devices in your environment, you must send an invitation unique to each user.
-For information on how to send an enrollment invite, see Sending an enrollment invitation.
+For users to enroll their devices in your environment, you must send an invitation unique to each user.
+For information on how to send an enrollment invitation, see Sending an enrollment invitation.

-You’ll need to send an invite for each user or group whom you want enrolled in your environment, which can take a long time depending on the size of your organization.
-It is possible to use Active Directory groups to create invitations in batches, but you must carry out this approach in waves.
+While you can use Active Directory groups to create invitations in batches, you must carry out this approach in waves.

-When you have decided whether you want to use open enrollment or selective invitation and have set up those environments, you’ll need to make users aware of their enrollment options.
+After you decide between open enrollment or selective invitation and then set up those environments, you must make users aware of their enrollment options.

 If you use the selective invitation method, email and SMS messages are a part of the process.
 You can send emails through the XenMobile console for open enrollment as well.
 For details, see Sending an enrollment invitation.

 In either case, keep in mind that for email, you need an SMTP server.
 For text messages, you need an SMS server.
-These may be extra costs to consider when making your decision.
-In addition, before you select a method, consider how you expect new users to access information, like email.
+Those servers might be extra costs to consider when making your decision.
+Before you select a method, consider how you expect new users to access information, like email.
 If you want all users to access their email through XenMobile, sending them an invitation email would be problematic.

-You may also send communication by another means outside of XenMobile for an open enrollment environment, as long as you include all the relevant information, such as where users can get the Secure Hub app and what method they should use to enroll.
-If you have autodiscovery turned off, you need to tell them the XenMobile server address as well.
-To learn more about autodiscovery, see XenMobile Autodiscovery Service.
+You can also send communications by another means outside of XenMobile for an open enrollment environment.
+For that option, be sure to include all the relevant information.
+Let users know where they can get the Secure Hub app and what method to use to enroll.
+If you have discovery turned off, also provide users the XenMobile Server address.
+To learn more about AutoDiscovery, see XenMobile AutoDiscovery Service.